-Bucksport Regional Health Center, in collaboration with the Ellsworth High School and Hancock County Technical Center (HCTC), has received funding from the State of Maine Department of Education to start a School-Based Health Center (SBHC) at the Ellsworth High School, beginning November 1, 2022, with a plan to be fully operational January 1, 2023.
+Bucksport Regional Health Center, in collaboration with the Ellsworth High School and Hancock County Technical Center (HCTC), has received funding from the State of Maine Department of Education to start a School-Based Health Center (SBHC) at the Ellsworth High School.

 Family Nurse Practitioner, Shannon Curtis will provide medical services four mornings a week and a Licensed Clinical Social Worker will be at the SBHC five afternoons per week.

 “The Ellsworth School Department is deeply committed to taking care of the whole child.
 The partnership created with The Bucksport Regional Health Center will bring much needed convenient access to health services for Ellsworth students and staff,” said Amy J. Boles, assistant superintendent and director of Hancock County Technical Center.

 Ellsworth School District provides secondary education at Ellsworth High School for 12 surrounding rural towns, including Sedgewick, Aurora, Mariaville, Tremont, Surrey, Lamoine, Hancock, Otis, Blue Hill, Dedham, Penobscot and Brooklin.
 Other outlying high schools including Bucksport, George Stevens Academy in Blue Hill, Mt.
 Desert Island, Deer Isle/Stonington, and Sumner, send their students to the Hancock County Technical Center (HCTC), which is part of the Ellsworth School District and, for purposes of this SBHC, will be considered part of the Ellsworth High School student population.